Yang190809/data_repository_yang/README.md

 ## Summary

 This repository was prepared for the final project of Environmental Data Analytics (ENV 872L) at Duke University, Spring 2020.
 It includes one folder with four data sets.
-The goal is to analyze the association between exposure to NO2 and the level of two urinary biomarkers, 8-isoprostane, 11-dehydrothromboxane B2 (11dhTxB2)
+The goal is to analyze the association between exposure to NO2 and the level of  urinary biomarkers 8-isoprostane

 ## Investigators